kingparks/cursor-vip/README.md

 ⚠️ The stability of the proxy mode is better than the normal mode.
 If the resources are used up in the proxy mode, please open a new session.

+⚠️ The current stability ranking of the mode is: mode 3 > mode 2 > mode 4.

 ⚠️ We plan to cooperate with the cursor official in the future to provide support for projects that can promote the progress of world civilization.

 ### Usage